-- Reassurance – provide reassurance to EU staff already in the UK (ie, resident before 31 October 2019), some of whom may be unsettled by recent developments.
+- Reassurance: provide reassurance to EU staff already in the UK and resident before 31 October 2019, some of whom may be unsettled by recent developments.
 The Government has confirmed the EU Settlement Scheme will still apply to them in a no-deal scenario, enabling them to remain in the UK on a long-term and largely unrestricted basis.

-- EU Settlement Scheme applications - it would be sensible for EU nationals and their family members who have not applied under the Scheme to do so prior to 31 October 2019, notwithstanding that the ‘no-deal’ deadline for applications would be 31 December 2020.
-This means they will be ‘in the system’ which may help on entry clearance in a no-deal scenario (ie, evidencing they were resident in the UK before 31 October 2019 and have the right to enter / reside on this basis).
+- EU Settlement Scheme applications: it would be sensible for EU nationals and their family members who have not applied under the Scheme to do so before 31 October 2019, notwithstanding the fact that the no-deal deadline for applications would be 31 December 2020.
+This means they will be "in the system" which may help on entry clearance in a no-deal scenario (evidencing they were resident in the UK before 31 October 2019 and have the right to enter / reside on this basis).

 Our specialist immigration team is on hand to provide advice and support, including running briefing and Q&A sessions for EU staff.
 Please contact Alex Russell for further details.